mendix/docs/content/en/docs/appstore/connectors/aws/aws-authentication.md

 #### 4.1.1 Generating AWS Credentials in Studio Pro {#credentials-studio-pro}

-To generate session credentials for your app directly from Mendix Studio Pro, first add a client certificate in the Deployment Portal, and then add the **GetSessionCredentials** activity to a microflow in Studio Pro.
+To generate session credentials for your app directly from Mendix Studio Pro, first add a client certificate in the Deployment Portal, and then add the **Credentials_GenerateFromConstants** microflow to a microflow in Studio Pro.

 ##### 4.1.1.1  Adding a Client Certificate in the Developer Portal